Credit: Buffalo Bills

 Credit: NEW YORK YANKEES.
 ALL RIGHTS RESERVED

 Shorter days and cooler nights mean one thing—it’s time for the playoffs and the World Series!
-The team with the most rings in the sport’s fabled history, the New York Yankees, are once again playing October baseball.
-Can the Bronx Bombers succeed in their quest for a 28th title?
+The team with the most rings in the sport’s fabled history, the New York Yankees, are usually still playing baseball in October, as the Bronx Bombers pursue their quest for a record 28th title.

 Tickets: Visit the New York Yankees website to purchase postseason tickets.